nylar357/polycron/README.md

     ```
     ## 🚨 Safety Considerations

 Running automated tasks requires careful attention to security and stability.
 Polycron adds complexity, so be extra vigilant.

+## In Memory Polymorphism ##

+              Section 2: Obfuscation Technique 1 - Base64 Encoding

+Base64 is a common encoding scheme that represents binary data as an ASCII string.
+While not a form of encryption, it is highly effective at transforming readable code into a block of text that evades simple keyword-based detection rules.
+For example, a security tool looking for the string "netcat" or "nc -l" will not find it in a Base64-encoded script.

+The base64 Obfuscation Workflow

+    Encode the Payload: The entire payload script is read and piped into the base64 command, converting it into a single, long string of ASCII characters.

+    Create the Wrapper: A new Bash script is generated.
+This wrapper contains the Base64 string stored in a variable.

+    Execute at Runtime: The wrapper script uses a command pipeline to decode the Base64 string and pipe the resulting plaintext directly into eval or a new bash process for execution.

+Implementation in the Obfuscation Engine

 1.  **Principle of Least Privilege:**
     *   **Run Polycron as a non-root user:** Create a dedicated user with minimal permissions specifically for running Polycron.